What is 'ADHD'?

 -

-Provide a psychological report summarising the assessment
+provide a psychological report summarising the assessment

 It is important that a general mental health assessment is conducted first, followed by a specialist ADHD assessment.
 This should always be conducted by a mental health professional with extensive experience in adult mental health, so they can